AIR AMBULANCE FLEET – MEDICAL LONG DISTANCE TRANSPORT

 Gulfstream III, IV, and V & Challenger

-The Gulfstream Air Ambulance configured jet specializes in international transports flying in excess 3,500 miles non stop.
+This medically configured jet specializes in international transports flying in excess 3,500 miles non stop.
 The Gulfstream jet can accommodate 4 passengers in addition to the patient and medical crew.
-The Gulfstream and Challenger air ambulance jets offer the most spacious and luxurious transport options.
+Both air ambulance jets offer the most spacious and luxurious transport options.

-Cessna Citation V Jet flies 350 mph and 35,000 ft.
-The Citation V offers a slightly slower and more economical option to standard Lear Jet air ambulance aircraft.
+Need a more economical option to transport your loved one?
+The Citation V offers a slightly slower and more economical option to standard Lear Jet air ambulance aircraft because it travels 350 mph at 35,000 ft.

 The King Air 200 flies at 250 mph and accommodates two patients.
 It offers a cost effective alternative for 800-1,000 mile medical transports.
 The King Air is most commonly used for transports along the North East United States corridors.